 - 1. Consult with their faculty contact during summer prior to enrollment.
 The faculty contact will guide the student in how to identify a thesis advisor/chair. - 2.
 Follow the suggested course sequence for the Research Track. - 3.
 Establish an agreement with a faculty member willing to serve as thesis advisor/chair who helps to develop the initial research idea into a research proposal.
 The thesis advisor/chair must be faculty in the MC program.
 In rare cases where the chair is outside of the program, a program faculty member must serve as co-chair. - 4.
 The student and thesis advisor jointly inform the faculty head in writing of their contract to work together via the Committee Approval Form.
 This notification to the faculty head constitutes admission into the Research Track. - 5.
 The student and thesis advisor jointly decide on the other two members of the thesis committee, secure their agreement to serve, and notify the faculty head via the Committee Approval Form.
 Committee members may be faculty from other programs; however, at least two members must be core faculty in CCP.

-- 6. Submit the interactive iPOS as follows: - a.
-The thesis advisor must be identified on the iPOS as Committee Chair. - b.
+Members outside the program must also be approved by Graduate College.
+An outside member is considered any person not endorsed by Counseling and Counseling Psychology on Graduate College's graduate faculty list here. - 6.
+Submit the interactive iPOS as follows: - a.
+The thesis advisor must be identified on the iPOS as Committee Chair.

+- b.
 The committee members identified above must be listed as Committee Members on the iPOS. - c.
 The student must choose the thesis option on the iPOS Degree Requirements screen when prompted. - 7.
 Complete the research proposal to the thesis advisor's satisfaction and defend the proposal before the thesis committee.
 The proposal defense and the Report of Master's Thesis Proposal must be completed successfully before conducting the research project. - 8.
-In addition to the Professional Core (48 hours), Research Track students generally complete:

-EDP 552 Multiple Regression and Correlation Methods 3 hrs

-EDP 554 Analysis-of-Variance Methods 3 hrs

-CED 599 Thesis 6 hrs
+In addition to the Professional Core (48 hours), Research Track students generally complete: - EDP 552 Multiple Regression and Correlation Methods (3 hrs) - EDP 554 Analysis-of-Variance Methods (3 hrs) - CED 599 Thesis (6 hrs) - Total 12 hrs

-Total 12 hrs